 [NOTE: Have students discuss and brainstorm in pairs or small groups for 2-3 minutes.
 Have each group provide a list of possible responses.
 For example:

 - Withdrawal,

 - Changes in behavior,

-- Not responding to invitations or questions, and
+- Not responding to invitations or questions,

+- Not engaging with the team unless necessary

 - Not going outside of the barracks.]